rtsao/css-in-js-perf-tests/README.md

 ## Results

-The first test is just a simple render test, generate 2 class names, one for a container and one for a button.
+The first test is just a simple render test, generates two classes, one for a container and one for a button.

 ```
 Running simple test.